lorikayman/RebisTheory/rebis_theory.md

 The red mist is the main point of concern and a counter argument for Slime Generators being responsible for the creation of the miasma.
 So far, a few potential leads can be connected to this phenomenon:

 - Red mist is similar to the glow of the vengeful shadow cloak of Maskeraith.
-Although the design differs, as the cloak has yellow lightning bolts within it, the mist does not.
+Although the design differs, as Maskeraith cloak has yellow lightning bolts within it, the mist does not.
+The density of Maskeraith cloak does not allow to see though it, most reminiscent of stong wind at the Core Terminal.
-- The context of the word Miasma across mythology is usually considered as a divine punishment and illness.
+- The context of the word _miasma across mythology is usually considered as a divine punishment and illness_.
 The illness is present in the woods, but the punishment aspect remains unknown.

   We can attempt to link it to the fall of tortomega, through association with rage.

 - The stone lantern found across the woods are similar to the Yukimi-Gata lanterns and [5-layer stone stupas](https://www.onmarkproductions.com/html/5-elements-pagoda-gravestone.html).

-The second comparison, we believe, hides the nature of this miasma, as one originatingt from curse flowing from [distabilized grim gates](#grim-gates-portal-collapse), [described earlier](#grim-gates).
+The second comparison, we believe, is most plausible for explaining the nature of miasma, as one originating from curse, flowing from [collapsing grim gates' portal](#grim-gates-portal-collapse), [described earlier](#grim-gates).
 We have proposed, that the reason for this large-scale spread of curse-related affliction is due to [Undercorp turning against Titans](#the-fall-of-titans), erasing their civilization through mechanical change of tortodrones.
+But, if we consider such scenario, how an event from the past would've made an apperance in the present?

 ##### True Citadel of Almirian Empire